codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+I was shocked when I was diagnosed as colorblind...
+It came out of the purple.

 ## Daily Trivia

-What was the first commerically available computer processor?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Intel 4004
+ 1. Enceladus
- 2. TMS 1000
+ 2. Neptune
- 3. Intel 486SX
+ 3. Pollux
- 4. AMD AM386
+ 4. Saturn

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  Neptune
 </details>